 Other credits include Step Up, starring Channing Tatum; American Violet, starring Alfre Woodard; The Twilight Saga: Eclipse (shared credit), starring Kristen Stewart and Robert Pattinson; The Vow (shared credit), starring Channing Tatum; Warm Bodies, starring Nicholas Hoult; Divergent and Insurgent (both shared), starring Shailene Woodley; Everything, Everything, starring Amandla Stenberg; and the recent Fighting with my Family, starring Dwayne Johnson.

 She was also an additional editor on Lisa Cholodenko’s Kids Are All Right and Travis Knight’s Bumblebee.
 Her next project, Paramount’s thriller Monster Problem, starring Dylan O’Brien, is currently shooting in Australia.

-Richardson is a member of American Cinema Editors and the Academy of Motion Picture Arts and Sciences, where she has been on the executive Board of the Editor Branch for six years.
-She has served on the Editors Guild Board of Directors for 15 years.
+In 2001, Richardson received a Primetime Emmy Award nomination for her work on the TV miniseries Hendrix.
+She is a member of the Academy of Motion Picture Arts and Sciences as well as American Cinema Editors, and has been on the Editors Guild Board of Directors for more than 15 years.

 - Office: 3321 Macgowan